Forums π₯ PiT STOP π¨βπ Tutorials | DIY Diagrams Guides [Tutorial] How to swap Carb Main Jets – Hyosung GV & GT 125/250

 Jun 8, 2018 at 10:52 PM #1217

-Carb Main Jets one of the most common upgrades to do on these 125/250 carby twins.
+Carb Main Jets are one of the most common upgrades on these 125/250 carby twins.
 This tutorial will show you how to swap carb main jets the easy way. #SwapNGo!

-– Large Mole Grips (& a small one too)
+0. Tools Required:- Large Mole Grips (& small one too)

 - Philips (+) Star screwdriver – Regular Length

-– Philips (+) Star screwdriver – STUBBY LENGTH (Shortie)
+- Philips (+) Star screwdriver – Stubby Length

 - Hex Bits (& screwdriver Bit) (if you have stainless bolts on the carbs)